bixb922/crank-organ/doc-software/README.md

 * With the optimizations, MIDI processing currently takes on average about 3 to 8% of the CPU of the ESP32-S3, depending on the MIDI file.
 During playback, CPU load is around 20%.
 Processing time per MIDI event takes around 1 to 2 msec.
 These are good figures that make that music response be correct.
 * Updating history is now faster.
 Brower merges history.json and tunelib.json on the fly to compute the number of times a tune has played.
 * Allow to configure I2C frequency in General Configuration.
+* Show IP address submask together with address on diag.html

 Fixes: